This post may contain affiliate links.

 But really, I expected all that.
 I mean, you don’t crash every time you go around renting a motorbike in France.
 Just like you don’t get your purse stolen every time you walk down the street.
-But it can happen.
-I’ve had my purse stolen in both Seoul, Korea and London, UK.
-Plus my backpack in Banff.
+But.
 Sometimes things happen.
-And you can’t predict when they’ll happen, so you choose caution over fun.
+You can’t predict when they’ll happen, so you choose caution over fun.
 Or, do you sometimes choose fun over caution?

 I don’t have the answer, but I hope we never rent a motorbike again.
 And yet … and yet ….

 Feeling like a traitor to myself, the next morning after the ride and before we’d returned the bike, I woke up suddenly at 6:50 a.m. and nudged Mark.
-“We should take the bike to St-Paul to Vence before you return it,” I said.
+“We should take the bike to St-Paul-de-Vence before you return it,” I said.

 And so, just for one morning, I didn’t just throw caution into the wind, I threw myself into the wind.
 We whizzed up to the hill town of Saint-Paul-de-Vence and had breakfast at my favourite restaurant in the world, the Colombe d’Or, and went to the Maeght Foundation and saw lots of Miros.